hat0uma/csvview.nvim/README.md

 #### Command Options

 - **`delimiter`** (string):
   Specifies the field delimiter character.
+For special characters, use escape sequences:
+  - Space: `\ ` (backslash followed by space)
+  - Tab: `\t`

   See `options.parser.delimiter`.

 - **`quote_char`** (string):
   The quote character for enclosing fields.
 See `options.parser.quote_char`.